 The project aims to enhance the transportation system's efficiency and suitability in central Turkey by improving rail connections and introducing environmentally friendly transport options.
-It promises to stimulate economic activity in the Yozgat, Nevehir, and Kayseri regions by establishing a fast, secure, and economical route, cutting travel time from Yerkoy to Kayseri from 3.5 hours to under an hour.
+It promises to stimulate economic activity in the Yozgat, Nevşehir, and Kayseri regions by establishing a fast, secure, and economical route, cutting travel time from Yerkoy to Kayseri from 3.5 hours to under an hour.
 This infrastructure development is expected to alleviate road congestion, bolster socio-economic growth, aid winter tourism, and create job opportunities through better commuting services.
 It aligns with Türkiye's green transition objectives to lower carbon emissions in the transport sector, following the country's commitments made at the COP26 and its ratification of the Paris Agreement.
-The project also complements Türkiye's 11th Development Plan and its efforts toward the 2030 Agenda for Sustainable Development.
+The project also complements Türkiye's 11th Development.